Someone once said that to know where you’re going, you must know where you are NOW.

 Has your financial picture changed?
 Stock Market losses?
 Will your money last at least if you do?
 If you died today would your spouse have adequate monies to maintain your current standard of living?
 If you are still in the stock market, do you know what exactly what you are invested in?
 Do you even know what sector of our economy your investments are in?

 How about risk?
 Do you understand the amount of risk?
 Do you understand your financial statements?
 Are you aware of risk levels in bonds and bank products?
 The answer to these questions is: you SHOULD.

 There’s an old saying: “Never risk more than you’re comfortable LOSING”.
-Once retired, it’s too late in the game to make a mistake simply because you don’t have time to recover from.
+Once retired, it’s too late in the game to make a mistake simply because you don’t have time to recover.

-The reasons are obvious: rising prices, fixed income, living longer than planned.
+The reasons are apparent: rising prices, fixed income, living longer than planned.
 Medical costs, prescription costs, gas and food prices leading the way.
 Is your pension adequate?
-You can Possibly create a 2nd Pension, a pension provided by annuity products.
+You can create a 2nd Pension, a pension provided by annuity products.

 Gloom & Doom?
 Fortunately, there are options, options that can remove stress and worry about living too long, options that live as long as you do.